MaksymenkoMaksym/i_can_win/README.md

 12. Merge the feature branch in master

+    # git stash -> if exist files or changes not yet ready for commit

+    # git checkout main -> switch to main branch

+    # git merge [name-of-branch]-> merging [name-of-branch] to main branch

+    $ Fast-forward merge - >

 13. Return to feature and create the arrows.txt file with the following contents:

 The ship glides gently on the waves